ROSE 0.11.145.147

 Even switches with no documentation will show up in the generated documentation–they will be marked as "Not documented".
 To suppress them entirely, set their hidden property to true.

-Definition at line 2185 of file util/Sawyer/CommandLine.h.
+Definition at line 2185 of file Sawyer/CommandLine.h.

-const std::string& Sawyer::CommandLine::Switch::doc ( ) const
+const std::string & Sawyer::CommandLine::Switch::doc ( ) const

 inline